 A Graphicom can be funny or serious ... the point is it has meaning for you and the person you're giving it to.

-DYK: Meme is a shortened form of the Greek word "mimeme," which means "something imitated".
+DYK: the word "meme" is a shortened form of the Greek word "mimeme", which means "something imitated".

 Well, actually, yes.
 But some people don't have the time, or the desire, or are just too busy.
 Some people don't like writing.
 Some people aren't good writers simply because they don't do it all the time!
 Some people rely on Spell Check or other computer applications to correct their documents and that's just asking for trouble!
 Some people write like they speak, and that doesn't produce professional, high quality documents.
 And when it comes to proofreading, you can't proofread your own work; you're too close to it.